People don’t just randomly buy whatever they see or like.

 There’s a process we all go through before we swipe our credit card or click the “order now” button.

-Only this way you can meet your audience at different stages of their decision-making process with the right offer and marketing message.
+Only this way can you meet your audience at different stages of their decision-making process with the right offer and marketing message.

 And a sales funnel template can help you map out the most probable path your audience will go through before turning into paying customers.